Jan-Dyndor/remitly_api/README.md

     Wait for Docker to download the necessary base images, build your application image, and start the container.
 In the logs, you should see information about the database creation and the Uvicorn server starting on port `8080`.

+    If image is already created use `docker-compose up`.

 4.  **Access the Application:**

     Once the container has started successfully, your API application will be accessible at `http://localhost:8080` in your web browser or using a tool like `curl`.